-Market risk is the risk that the market rates and prices - interest rates, exchange rates, etc. - will move adversely relative to positions taken causing losses to our portfolios.
+Market risk is the risk that market rates and prices - interest rates, exchange rates, etc. - will move adversely relative to positions taken causing losses to our portfolios.
+The Standardized Approach is used in the Bank's market risk-weighted assets.